Raspberry: Nutrition

-The aggregate fruit structure contributes to raspberry's nutritional value, as it increases the proportion of dietary fiber, which is among the highest known in whole foods, up to 6% fiber per total weight.

 Phytochemicals

 Raspberries contain phytochemicals, such as anthocyanin pigments, ellagic acid, ellagitannins, quercetin, gallic acid, cyanidins, pelargonidins, catechins, kaempferol and salicylic acid.
 Yellow raspberries and others with pale-colored fruits are lower in anthocyanin content.
 Both yellow and red raspberries contain carotenoids, mostly lutein esters, but these are masked by anthocyanins in red raspberries.

-Raspberry compounds are under preliminary research for their potential to affect human health.

 Leaves

 Raspberry leaves can be used fresh or dried in herbal teas, providing an astringent flavor.
 In herbal and traditional medicine, raspberry leaves are used for some remedies, although there is no scientifically valid evidence to support their medicinal use.